eblouin876/mysqlDbClass/README.md

 let myDb = "";

-async function initDb() {
 let myDb = new Database("myDb");

-  await db.connect();
-}

-initDb();
 ```

 Utilizing the async/await syntax allows us to avoid callback hell.
-When this is initialized in this way, the methods on myDb or myOtherDb will be available globally.
-When running .connect(), the app will connect to the mysql database with the name you passed into the constructor (myDb and myOtherDb in this case).
+When this is initialized in this way, the methods on myDb will be available globally.
 If the database does not exist, it will create a new database with that name.

 ## Methods